faizzabillonid/BREWSCAPE-NEW/README.md

 8. Open the BREWSCAPE-NEW folder and inside the database folder click the reservations.sql file.
 9. Click IMPORT to import the file.

+PS.
+IF THE APACHE WON'T START GO TO INTERNET INFORMATION (IIS) MANAGER AND CLICK THE STOP IN MANAGE SERVER FOUND IN THE RIGHT SIDE OF YOUR LAPTOP OR PC.

 TO DOWNLOAD XAMPP
 1. Click this link: https://www.apachefriends.org/download.html
 2. Download the 8.2.4 version with 64-bit